Penis size; everyone has an opinion on the matter – even the odd lesbian!

 And, someone gets to be ‘top dog’.

-Each species has its own metric, more often than not though, it’s the ability to
+Each species has its own metric, more often than not though, it’s the ability to win a fight.

 Instead, we chose a bunch of other metrics, namely: aesthetic, wit, purpose and penis size.